Alemi7523/Alemi7523.github.io/index.md

 Enter the Pokémon Center and go to the back to pick a ***Defibrillator***.
 Speak with Aelita again to use it on the old man.

-You can find a **Ducklett** egg on the southeastern corner of the town.
-If you are lucky to get a female one, you can breed it to get more, otherwise, you are struck with the one you get until Ditto.

 Go to where the gym is and on the left side of it there is a ***Modest Mint***.

 Now, enter the house to the north of the Truck Guy to find a Zygarde Cell.